MIT-Emerging-Talent/ET6-CDSP-starter/1_datasets/README.md

 # Raw Data Documentation

-This document provides detailed documentation for the raw data files stored in the `1_datasets/raw_data/` directory of the DataCents project.
+Detailed documentation for the raw data files stored in the `1_datasets/raw_data/` directory of the DataCents project.
 Each entry includes information about the file's origin, content, and any known characteristics or limitations.